The Worst Song Lyrics Ever Written

 War II began in 1939 and ended in 1945, so to call it the war of a particular

-year seems odd.
+year seems very odd.
 But then the whole song is a logical and grammatical trainwreck.

 Most Cliché-Ridden Monstrosity

-I'm a Heart fan, but "All I Wanna Do Is Make Love to You" makes me want to heave
+Heart's "All I Wanna Do Is Make Love to You" makes me want to

-of miserably bad clichés, and yet it still makes no sense.
+of miserably bad clichés, and even worse, it makes no sense.
 Why borrow other

 people's words only to mangle them?